No products in the cart.

 - Create your own variations

-You can keep this a simple stacking and building invitation, or create your own variations to help kids develop coordination and manual dexterity, or to explore math, science, and engineering concepts.
+You can keep this a simple stacking and building invitation, or create your own variations to help kids develop coordination and manual dexterity or to explore math, science, and engineering concepts.

 For younger kids, offer a pair of tongs or chopsticks to stack their sugar cube castles (this can be a great exercise in patience and perseverance too!).

 Older kids may like the challenge of creating castles from a set of specifications (i. e., “include three towers that are the height of a prime number,” or “build a base that is twice as three times as long as it is wide).
+Or experiment with a bit of engineering to build a sugar cube igloo.

 When we were finished building, we surrounded our structures with a set of battery-operated twinkle lights for fairytale-like photo ops.
 We didn’t use glue with our ice castles, and I was actually a little surprised that the tiny light string easily knocked cubes off as we were trying to bend them in and around the towers.
 If you plan on lighting your own castles for dramatic effect, I’d recommend building with the idea of creating a more permanent structure in mind.
 You could easily secure the cubes using school glue.
 Let dry, then decorate with fairy lights or place a flameless tea light inside for a kid-made mini winter wonderland of tabletop decorations.